 - By 1930, the Congress Party had declared that Poorna Swarajya or complete independence was to be the sole aim of the freedom struggle.

 - It started observing 26 January as Poorna Swarajya Day, and it was decided that civil disobedience was to be the means employed to achieve it.

 - Mahatma Gandhi was asked to plan and organise the first such act.
 Gandhiji chose to break the salt tax in defiance of the government.

-- Some members of the Congress were sceptical of the choice and other Indians and British dismissed this choice of salt with disdain.
+- Some members of Congress were skeptical of the choice and other Indians and the British dismissed this choice of salt with disdain.

 - The then Viceroy, Lord Irwin was hardly perturbed by the threat of a salt protest and the government did nothing to prevent the salt march from taking place.

 - But Gandhiji’s choice of using salt was nothing short of brilliant because it touched a chord with every Indian.

 - It was a commodity required by all and the poor people were hurt because of the salt tax.

 - Indians had been making salt from seawater free of cost until the passing of the 1882 Salt Act that gave the British monopoly over the production of salt and authority to impose a salt tax.
 It was a criminal offense to violate the salt act.